skggm/skggm/README.md

 - **QuicGraphLassoEBIC** [[doc]](https://github.com/jasonlaska/skggm/blob/develop/inverse_covariance/quic_graph_lasso.py#L616-L681)

-    _QuicGraphLassoEBIC_ is provided as a convenience class to use the _Extended Bayesian Information Criteria_ (EBIC) \[["Foygel et al."](https://papers.nips.cc/paper/4087-extended-bayesian-information-criteria-for-gaussian-graphical-models)\] for model selection.
+    _QuicGraphLassoEBIC_ is provided as a convenience class to use the _Extended Bayesian Information Criteria_ (EBIC) \[[Foygel et al.](https://papers.nips.cc/paper/4087-extended-bayesian-information-criteria-for-gaussian-graphical-models)\] for model selection.

     As noted earlier, for class methods are provided with _QuicGraphLasso_ to compute EBIC scores and select the best penalty when used in `path` mode.
 This may be a faster, more flexible approach when experimenting with several model selection methods.